A Brief Guide On Lab Grown Diamonds

 Lab diamonds vs. natural diamonds - the cut

-As far as the cut and the colors are concerned, there isn’t any significant difference between man-made diamonds and naturally mined diamonds.
-You get the same brilliant cuts, the same flawless colors, and pretty much the same kind of stones when you opt for synthetic diamonds.
+As far as the cut and the colors are concerned, there isn't any significant difference between man-made diamonds and naturally mined diamonds.
+You get the same brilliant cuts, the same flawless colors, and pretty much the same kind of stones when you opt for lab-grown diamonds.
 In fact, lab-grown diamonds are categorized and graded according to the same system that has been in use for the natural, earth-mined stones for decades; rated in exactly the same way against exactly the same criteria.

 Lab diamonds vs. natural diamonds - the making

 Natural diamonds, as we all know, are mined from various geographical regions.
 Lab diamonds, on the other hand, and created in the lab under controlled conditions that mimic the natural diamond-making process.
 Typically, one of two processes are involved in the making of a synthetic diamond: in the High Pressure, High Temperature (HPHT) procedure, synthetic diamonds are grown under conditions of high heat and pressure that imitate the conditions inside the earth, while in the process of Chemical Vapor Deposition (CVD), a gas like methane is introduced into a vacuum chamber and separated.
 The carbon atoms then crystallize into diamonds at the bottom of the chamber.

 Lab diamonds vs. natural diamonds - the flaws

 Both kinds of diamond come with their own set of flaws.
 Natural diamonds, for instance, have inclusions such as crystals and feathers that can affect their clarity.
 As for lab-grown diamonds, the inclusions are mostly metallic, because these stones are grown in molten metal solutions.
 However, much like the rarest natural diamonds that are formed without any inclusions, you'll come across lab-grown diamonds that are free of any flaws too.